tankcdr/solana-defi-indexer-rs/docs/running.md

 If events are not being processed correctly:

 1. Check the logs for error messages, particularly deserialization errors
-2. Verify that the pools you're monitoring are valid Orca Whirlpool pools
+2. Verify that the pools you're monitoring are valid pools for the selected DEX
 3. Ensure your RPC provider has adequate transaction history for backfilling
+4. Check the format of the pool addresses in the configuration files
+5. For Docker, make sure the initialization service completed successfully

+### Handling Crashes and Restarts

+The system is designed to recover from crashes:

+1. It tracks the last processed signature for each pool
+2. On restart, it automatically continues from where it left off
+3. The Docker setup includes restart policies to handle container failures

 ## Next Steps